apache/flink/docs/content/docs/deployment/resource-providers/standalone/kubernetes.md

           mountPath: /opt/flink/conf
         securityContext:
           runAsUser: 9999  # refers to user _flink_ from official flink image, change if necessary
-      serviceAccountName: flink-service-account # Service account which has the permissions to create, edit, delete ConfigMaps
+      serviceAccountName: flink-service-account # Service account which has the permissions to create, edit, delete and watch ConfigMaps
       volumes:
       - name: flink-config-volume
         configMap: